Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 Set the validator performance tracking strategy.
 Valid options are `LOGGING`, `METRICS`, `ALL`, and `NONE`.
 Defaults to `ALL`.

-When `LOGGING` is enable, attestation and block performance is reported as log messages.
+When `LOGGING` is enabled, attestation and block performance is reported as log messages.
 When `METRICS` is enabled, attestation and block performance is reported using [metrics] in the [`VALIDATOR_PERFORMANCE`](#metrics-categories) metrics category.